shubhamverma-git/NEXT-RTK/next-rtk/README.md

 RTK FLOW - First we dispatch the data from the app and this dispatching of data is know as Action.
 Middleware who send Action data to store is known as Reducer.
 With the help of Reducer we save the data in store.
 In the last Store save the data whatever reducer sent.

-Step 1: First make the folder in src or app (app is recommended) and make three files with the name store.js, slice.js, and provider.js
+Step 1: First make the folder in src or app (app is recommended) and make three files with the name store.js, slice.js, and providers.js

 Step 2: Then make and export configureStore function in store.js file.
 ConfigureStore is a type of function in which we pass the reducers in object.

+Step 3: Now make and export Provider function and pass children in the parameter in Providers.js file.
+Provider connect the app and RTK in a singe file by wrapping them together.

+Step 4: Export Children in Layout.js file.
+All the components come in that Providers component so that Providers Component will get the data of all the components that we will make in the whole app.

+step 5: Now pass store in Provider function in Providers.js file.
+Through this all the data which we will be pass through reducer will save in the store.

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).